venture7-soni/task_master/sandbox74/readme.md

 This will bring up the webserver sandbox, db server and adminer.

-You can verify db server by loggin into adminer from http://localhost:8050/ server sql.taskmasterpro.com username root
+* Verify db server by loggin into adminer from http://localhost:8050/ server sql.taskmasterpro.com username root